American-Lawyer-Media/Chartbuilder/README.md

 Chartbuilder
 ============
-This is a fork of Quartz's Chartbuilder.
+This is a fork of Quartz's Chartbuilder created by American Lawyer Media.